List of My Name Is Earl characters: Randy Hickey

 Randall Dew Hickey (played by Ethan Suplee) (Note: Randy as a kid is played by Ryan Armstrong.) - Earl's younger brother.
 He and Earl used to commit a bunch of crimes together, but he goes along with Earl on his list.
 In "Monkeys in Space", when he tries to get a job, Earl finds that he is unable to fulfill his list item in time until Randy helps him.
 In the episode "Number One", he breaks down and questions the entire process.
 His character was initially described as equally nasty and tough but after Earl started working on the list, he becomes naive, childlike, and simplistic.
-In "Harassed a Reporter" he is upset that the reporter portrayed him as mentally retarded, but when she mentions that it could be karma, he is happy that karma noticed him and considered him important.
+In "Harassed a Reporter" he is upset that the reporter portrayed him as intellectually disabled, but when she mentions that it could be karma, he is happy that karma noticed him and considered him important.

 Randy has a crush on Catalina, calling dibs on her when they first met.
 He dated a woman who liked cats in the episode "Larceny of a Kitty Cat", despite being allergic to them.
-Although he is afraid of birds, especially chickens, he is willing to forgo that for love as shown in "South of the Border (Part 1)", and in part 2, they get married at Catalina's village.
+Although he is afraid of birds, especially chickens, he is willing to forgo that for love, as shown in "South of the Border (Part 1)", and in part 2, they get married at Catalina's village.
 In the episode "Foreign Exchange Student" he finally tells Catalina he loves her, but Catalina intentionally makes herself repulsive when they consummate the marriage later that night, after which Randy doesn't want to live with her anymore and just keeps it a green card marriage.

 In season 3, after finding that he is unable to function independently, he gets a job as a guard at the same state prison so he can hang out with Earl.
 In the episode "Creative Writing", Earl remarks that a psychologist had called Randy "borderline artistic".
 In the "Inside Probe" episodes, Geraldo Rivera described him as the town simpleton, mentally disabled, and reveals that he has 77 misdemeanors like his brother.